vladgh/ansible-collection-vladgh-system/roles/sanoid/README.md

     daily: 7
     monthly: 12
     yearly: 1
-    autosnap: 'yes'
+    autosnap: true
-    autoprune: 'yes'
+    autoprune: true
-# The datasetys you want to configure
+# The datasets you want to configure
 sanoid_datasets: {}
 ```